selimslab/selimslab.github.io/_NOTES/projects/pascal-interpreter.md

 class Lexer:
     """
-    The process is called lexical analysis and the part of the interpreter that does it is called a lexical analyzer, lexer, scanner, or tokenizer.
+    Tokenizer

-    Here is our own lexer from the ground up without using regular expressions or any other tools like Lex.
+    it is also called a lexical analyzer or scanner
     """
     def __init__(self, text):
         self.text = text